talhakhalidmtk/coursera-scraper/README.md

 # Coursera Scraper

-This repository contains a Python script that utilizes Selenium to scrape data from Coursera.
-The script collects information about various courses and their details from Coursera's website.
+This repository contains a Python script that utilizes Selenium to scrape data from Coursera. git
 ## Scraped Fields

 The script scrapes the following fields for each course:
+1. Link: Link of the course
-1. Title: The title of the course.
+2. Title: The title of the course.
 2. Institute: The institution offering the course (if available).
 3. Rating: The course rating.
 4. Recent Views: The number of recent views for the course.